 Charlie Snell

-I'm a second year CS PhD student in Berkeley EECS advised by Dan Klein and Sergey Levine.
-I am also a Student Researcher at Google DeepMind.
+I'm a third year CS PhD student in Berkeley EECS advised by Dan Klein and Sergey Levine.
 Previously, I was a UC Berkeley undergrad, where I had the great opportunity to work with and learn from a number of fantastic AI researchers, such as Sergey Levine, Ruiqi Zhong, Dan Klein, Jacob Steinhardt, and Jason Eisner.
+I was also previously a Student Researcher at Google DeepMind.

 Email / Google Scholar / Twitter / Github